sssohrab/sparse_ternary_networks/README.md

 # sparse_ternary_networks
-A package for compressievly represent data for fast similarity search.
+A package to compressievly represent data for fast similarity search.

 ## Installation:
 Simply clone the package and add it into your Python 3 path.